mramiro/simple-paypal/README.md

 # SimplePaypal

-The simplest PayPal Payments Standard interface I could come up with
+The simplest PayPal Payments Standard interface I could come up with.

+In beta.
+API subject to change.